Prakash18052006/Prakash-Choudhary/README.md

 ## Hi there👋, I'm Prakash Choudhary

-📝 I regularly write articles on hashnode and GeeksForGeek
+📝 I regularly post articles on twitter

 📫 How to reach me: prakash18052006@gmail.com